jatupan1989/boomjum1989/Compatibility-with-various-Chromium-based-browsers-and-other-extensions.md

 ### [Adblock Plus](https://chrome.google.com/webstore/detail/adblock-plus/cfhdojbkjhnklbpkdaibdccddilifddb)

 Both extensions may try to replace the content of `<iframe>` objects with harmless content using a redirect operation.
-When this happens, the browser will warn of a conflict.
+When this happens, the browser will warn of a conflict, but the result is harmless because whoever wins, the `<iframe>` objects will end up being properly neutralized.

 ### [Privacy Badger](https://www.eff.org/privacybadger)